tluu5/discovery_app/README.md

 ## Features:

 - **Search and Filter**: Find locations by activity type and amenities such as restrooms, picnic areas, or hiking trails.
-- **Interactive Map**: View outdoor spots on a dynamic map, with clickable pins to discover locations nearby.
 - **Favorites**: Save favorite spots for quick access later.
-- **User Reviews**: Read and leave reviews on different outdoor spots.
 - **Admin Tools**: Admins can add, edit, or remove location entries to keep the database accurate and up-to-date.
 They can also moderate user reviews.

 ---